fdonnet/ubik_accounting/README.md

 | [LanguageExt.Core](https://github.com/louthy/language-ext) | use Either<Left, Right> pattern |
 | [Masstransit](https://github.com/MassTransit/MassTransit) | message bus abstraction + inbox/outbox pattern |

+## Yarp Proxy

+-- Ubik.YarpProxy --

+Manages all the authorization stuff by calling the security api and forward the requests to the backend.

+## Security Api

+-- Ubik.Security.Api --

+Used by the proxy to manage authorizations and exposes admin and user endpoints to manage the authorizations/users/tenants config.

+## Accounting structure Api

+-- Ubik.Accounting.Structure.Api --

+Manages the accounting structure.

+## Accounting tx Api

+-- Ubik.Accounting.Transaction.Api --

+For the moment, implement the submit Tx endpoint and create some states and events related to future Txs management.

+# Accounting sales or VAT tax

+-- Ubik.Accounting.SalesOrVatTax.Api --

+Will implement all the rules related to sales or VAT taxes and validate a Tx when needed.
+Will be used to declare and enforce the rules. (for each country etc)

 ## Features folder in backend Apis

 Contains the core features (in Vertical Slices mode).

 - Command and query services
 - When a command is executed with success, an event is published to the message bus (pub/sub)
-- Functional `Either<Error, Result>` patterns in all layers to transfer errors between layer and to keep the code not too dirty. (not an expert but I like it)
+- Functional `Either<Error, Result>` patterns in all layers to transfer errors between layer and to keep the code not too dirty.

 ## Frontend Blazor